dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 where 𝑟 is the distance of closest approach.

 This angle is dimensionless.
 Thus, let's use it to categorize and to investigate the easy cases of light bending.
-The first regime is 𝜃 ≪ 1—for example, the Sun bending starlight by roughly 1 arcsecond.
+The first regime is 𝜃 ≪ 1 — for example, the Sun bending starlight by roughly 1 arcsecond.
 The second regime is 𝜃 ∼ 1.
 In this regime, a new physical phenomenon appears, and lumping will help us analyze it.

 coyote: